General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Discussion

 \section{Discussion}

 We have provided an organizing principle for modeling dependency and obtaining a central limit theorem: affinity sets.
 It allows for non-zero correlation across all random vectors in the triangular array and places focus on correlations within and across sets.
-These conditions are intuitive and apply to several key dependency structures in the literature.
-We illustrate their use through some practical applications for applied research such as treatment effects, covariance estimation, diffusion models, and neural network GLS models with Mat\'{e}rn dependence.
-We note that researchers may prefer to assume shocks that satisfy our general conditions rather than more complicated and restrictive conditions that lack microfoundations and are more difficult to interpret.
+These conditions are intuitive and we illustrate their use through some practical applications for applied research.
 In some cases, as in several of our applied examples, our result is needed as previous conditions do not apply.

-It is useful to reflect on settings that our theorem does not cover.
+We now reflect on settings that our theorem does not cover.
 For example, the martingale central limit theorem (e.g., \cite{billingsley1961lindeberg,ibragimov1963central,hall2014martingale} among others) is not covered by our theorem, without modification.
 It admits nontrivial unconditional correlation between all variables, but relies on other structural properties to deduce the result.
 In fact, proofs of the martingale central limit theorem did not appeal to Stein's method, until \cite{rollin2018quantitative}.
 By combining Stein and Lindeberg methods, \cite{rollin2018quantitative} develops a shorter proof but did not find a direct proof using the Stein technique alone.
 Some biased processes that do not fall under the martingale umbrella can still generate a central limit theorem if they satisfy the covariance structure that we have provided.
-We leave the unification of the two approaches to future research.